 Welcome to AICP!

-Congrats on successfully completing the path to certification.
+Congratulations on successfully completing the path to certification.
 Your accomplishment demonstrates all the hard work and achievement earned academically and professionally.
 You can continue to count on our support throughout your professional career.

-Showcase Your Credential
+Showcase Your Achievement

 Become active!
 Volunteer in leadership with APA to incorporate your communities' needs into APA priorities.
 Teach students from of diverse racial, ethnic, cultural, and economic backgrounds about planning with the APA Ambassador program.